 Built quickly and cheaply, the original slate pickers’ homes have been lost to fire, strip mining, and time, though two reconstructions stand on Eckley’s Back Street.

 In the 1940s, the mine owners leased land near the center of town to Eckley’s residents for recreation, and the social club was quickly erected.
 While the company store was the main social hub for the village’s women, the social club brought together Eckley’s male workers to celebrate and commiserate.

 During the filming of The Molly Maguires, the social club served as the set for the Emerald House and can be seen in the movie’s bar scenes.
-The club is still active today, and many residents of Eckley and nearby communities still participate in its events.
+The members-only club is still active today, and many residents of Eckley and nearby communities still participate in its events.

 ST. JAMES EPISCOPAL CHURCH, 1859

 St. James was consecrated as part of the Upper Lehigh Mission to serve the village’s English, Welsh, and German residents.
 It stands near the western end of town, where skilled miners, contractors, and mine bosses lived, and its decorative elements reflect the higher status of its congregants.

 St. James fell into disrepair in the 1880s and was demolished in 1938.
 When Eckley opened as an historic site in 1974, it acquired St. Paul’s Episcopal Church from nearby White Haven.
 Built at the same time using the same designs, St. Paul’s now stands on the original foundations of Eckley’s Episcopal church.